Overview of Session Types

 Example IGNITE! proposal

-In this fast-paced session type, several experts on a focal topic prepare 20 auto-advancing slides for a 5-minute presentation.
-Typically, a maximum of 7 presenters is allowed, which should provide adequate time for questions at the end.
-Alternatively, proposals may elect for fewer presenters and a facilitated audience discussion/Q&A session upon completion of all presentations.
+In this fast-paced session type, several experts on a focal topic prepare a few slides for a 3-5-minute presentation.
+Typically, a maximum of seven (7) presenters is recommended, which should provide adequate time for questions at the end.
+Proposals may elect for fewer presenters and a facilitated audience discussion/Q&A session upon completion of all presentations.

 MASTER TUTORIAL